t0nghe/diktamen/docs/readme.md

 ### User stories

+- US01: User can register.
+- US02: User can log in after registration.
-- When the user registers, they should be given a brief vocabulary test and a brief listening test.
+- US03: When the user registers and logs in for the first time, they should be given a brief vocabulary test and a brief listening test.
+(TBD)
-- When the user logs in, they should be shown a list of available articles.
+- US04: When the user logs in, they should be shown a list of available articles.
 On each article, a progress bar indicates how much they've progressed in that article.
-- When the user clicks an article, they are brought to their last unsolved sentence in that article.
+- US05: When the user clicks an article, they are brought to their last unsolved sentence in that article.
-- When the user is working on an article and is shown an unsolved sentence, they are shown a play button and 1) an empty input field; or 2) a sentence with hard to understand words hidden.
+- US06: When the user is working on an article and is shown an unsolved sentence, they are shown a play button and 1) an empty input field; or 2) a sentence with hard to understand words hidden.

-More details to come.
+For implementation details see [allActions.md](./allActions.md)

 ### Design